musq/www/content/posts/introduction.md

 stories, tools and lessons on the internet.
 Few of them have had significant impact on my life in terms of organization, thought process, decision making, and productivity.
-This blog is supposed to be a collection of them.
+This blog is supposed to reflect my understanding of them.
 For the sake of brevity, I'll try to keep the length of each post as concise as I possibly can.

-Hopefully, you'll find them as interesting as have I.
+Hopefully, you'll find them interesting.

 Inspirations ---